IDCI-Consulting/PartnerBundle/README.md

 php composer.phar update
 ```

-Then, enable the bundle in your application kernel:
+Enable the bundle in your application kernel:

 ```php
 <?php